20 Proven Steps to Gain Admission with Low JAMB Score

 - Northwest University, Kano

-- Ondo State University of Science & Technology, Okitipupa
+- Ondo State University of Science and Technology, Okitipupa

 - Osun State University, Osogbo